tianmalu/divops_project/Problem_Statement.md

 ### 🎯 What is the Main Functionality?

-- **Daily Tarot**: Personalized daily reading tailored to your past questions and patterns.
+- **Daily Tarot**: Personalized daily reading tailored to your past patterns.
 - **Natural Language Tarot Reading**: Users ask questions in their own words; the system responds with relevant card readings powered by GenAI.
 - **AI-Enhanced Interpretation**: Each card drawn is accompanied by a rich narrative-style explanation, tone-adapted to the user's question.
 - **User Feedback Adaptation**: The app continuously learns from feedback to refine keyword associations in the vector database.